 Research Working Group

-The Global Peatlands Initiative Research Working Group, co-led by Prof Mark Reed (SRUC) and Dianna Kopansky (UNEP), was established in 2019 (see: Why training peatlands researchers is fundamental to good decision-making for the climate and nature).
+The Global Peatlands Initiative Research Working Group, co-led by the United Nations Environment Programme (UNEP) and Scotland's Rural College (SRUC), was established in 2019 (see: Why training peatlands researchers is fundamental to good decision-making for the climate and nature).
 It aims at building capacity among the peatland research community and identifying international research funding opportunities for peatlands.
 The goal is to develop a programme of research that can be funded by multiple national funders alongside funding from the international community aligned with the goals of the UN system (leveraging complementary funding where possible), and that is integrated and coordinated at the global scale, enabling the research community to contribute to the global goals of the GPI and draw conclusions from their research of wider international significance.

 Get involved